Mr-Skully/kotlin-quick-guide/README.md

 // msg1 and msg2 will both point to a single object in memory, the String "Hey".
 ```

 - If the object is **immutable**, you cannot change it, but you can use another object and assign this new object to the same variable.
-When you reassign the variable, it will point to a new object and other variables will still point to the old object.
+When you reassign the variable, it will point to the new object and other variables will still point to the old object.
 Standard types such as strings or numbers are immutable, so it's safe to copy them by reference.
 The behavior of mutable objects is different.
 If you modify an object from one variable, the other assigned variables continue to point to that object, so they will also reflect the same changes.

 - The comparison operators `==` and `!=` checks for **structual equality**, while `===` and `!==` checks for **referential equality**.
 ```kotlin